yyumna/climatechange_ai/events/neurips2020.md

 ***

 <center> <h3>Announcements</h3> </center>
-* To participate fully in the workshop, including interactive poster sessions and live Q&A with speakers, register here! <https://neurips.cc/Register/view-registration>
+* To participate fully in the workshop, including interactive poster sessions and live Q&A with speakers, register at https://neurips.cc/Register/view-registration

 ***